Luca Tramontin: Television career

 In 2011, Tramontin created and hosted a show called the Oval Bin.
 It was originally intended to be a television program, but turned into a shortened web show at the last moment for reasons not revealed.
 Oval Bin was co-anchored by Daniela Scalia and Gianluca Veneziano.

 In February 2013, Tramontin and Scalia hosted ESP Hockey, a weekly ice hockey magazine show, at Espansione TV The show has focused on the Suisse NLA ice hockey championship, but he has occasionally thrown in references to rugby, Australian football, water polo and other team sports.

 In 2017 he was again on telly with FUNalysis: as the name says, Scalia and Tramontin created, produced and anchored on Sportitalia a TV-Show about the unbelievable aspects of the most remote sports, enforcing the fun-factor.
 Addressed also to a no-sport audience, the high rate program covered the humoristic and social aspect of "The Ashes" (cricket clash between Australia and England), the relevance of Gaelic Football in identity, music and folklore, the misconceptions about the weight lifting training and more.

-SPORT CRIME
+Sport Crime

-SPORT CRIME is a TV series about sports investigations, it tells the stories of the Seams Agency, based in Lugano and ready to intervene when an alleged crime or infraction endangers a team, a sport venue or an athlete.
-Any episode is based on a different sport.
+Sport Crime is a TV series about sports investigations, it tells the stories of the Seams Agency, based in Lugano.
+Any episode is based on a different sport and features real sports actions in a classic investigation plot with an international cast.

-Tramontin acts as the main character Luca "Dabs" Kriv.
-The trailer gave evidence that all actors are active or former athletes that often try or re-enact the facts risking their bodies in real actions like smashing tackles, high velocity crashes and bodychecks.
+Tramontin acts as the main character Luka "Dabs" Kriv.

-On 4 April 2016, at Cannes Mip Festival, Tramontin and Scalia revealed that the TV movie "The Legacy Run", introducing Sport Crime themes, atmosphere and characters, had been produced and edited.
-Shooting took place in Switzerland and Croatia with extensive media coverage on national TVs, radio, magazines and newspapers.
+Launched in 2022, season 1 is distributed by Prime Video US, Prime Video UK and Chili in Italy.

+Season 2 has been launched at the 80th Venice Film Festival.

-4 December 2016, "The Legacy Run" had its world premier at Swiss national tv reaching share numbers close to the historic Sunday sport show "Sport Non Stop".
+"The Legacy Run" is the tv movie introducing some of Sport Crime themes that had its world premier at Swiss national tv on the 4 December 2016, reaching share numbers close to the historic Sunday sport show "Sport Non Stop".